Web mapping: How Web Maps Interact With Human Variation

 Web mapping allows you to choose a route of travel with provided directions and real time traffic and road condition updates.
 Of course, this is only possible with an internet connection.
 Populations that are associated with lower incomes may not have access to a mobile device with internet as they may not be able to afford it, limiting them of this resource.

 This technology might also be limiting to certain generations, as well.
 Younger generations have been cultured in technology for the majority of their lives, so web mapping is an easy resource for them to use.
 However, older generations tend to be less efficient with technology, as it was not around for the majority of their lifetimes.
 This can make it difficult for the older generation to understand how to use web mapping when planning their travels.
 They will often resort to paper maps or a GPS, as that is what is comfortable to them, even though those resources are less efficient and are more outdated than web mapping.

 As web mapping has become more advanced, they have added a walking feature.
 This has created an opportunity for the population who might not have access to and/or afford to have a car.
 They are still able to take advantage of this technology to get to a destination by foot.
 Web mapping has also opened up new possibilities to those who might struggle with a vision disorder.
 More than a quarter of the world's population (about 2.2 billion people) suffer from vision impairment.
 Web mapping has accommodated this large population by adding a speaking feature.
-When you enter a destination, you can turn your volume on and the maps will speak your directions to you.
+When you enter in a destination on your device, you can turn your volume on and the maps will tell you where to go to reach your destination.
 This is not only convenient for visually impaired people, but also helps limit distractions while navigating.